-- A materials package must be purchased from the school prior to the first day of classes, as well as (3) three program manuals. - § A clinic shirt IS NOT provided.
-You will be required to purchase a clinic shirt. - ° The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student
+- A materials package must be purchased from the school prior to the first day of classes.
+Additional supplies can be purchased from the school. - § A clinic shirt IS NOT provided.
+Students are required to purchase a clinic shirt. - ° The purchase of other required clinic clothing (ie. scrub-type pants), is the responsibility of the student